lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [ExampleUnit](#T-Vsxmd-Units-ExampleUnit 'Vsxmd.Units.ExampleUnit')class.
+Initializes a new instance of the [ExampleUnit](#T-Vsxmd-Units-ExampleUnit 'Vsxmd.Units.ExampleUnit') class.

 ##### Parameters